Chicago DUI/DWI Attorney

 Being convicted of operating a motor vehicle while intoxicated can have serious consequences, including loss of your license, higher insurance premiums, heavy fines, and jail time.
 If you were stopped and charged with a DUI/DWI in the Chicago area, anywhere in Cook County, the South Suburbs, or Maywood, the Law Offices of James F. DiQuattro can provide the diligent defense you deserve.
 We understand that good people can make mistakes and that breathalyzers can give false readings.
-Our experienced attorney has the knowledge and tenacity to challenge the evidence against you and pursue the best possible outcome.
+Our experienced criminal defense attorney has the knowledge and tenacity to challenge the evidence against you and pursue the best possible outcome.

 Discuss the specifics of your drunk driving charge with our Chicago DUI/DWI lawyer in a free case review.
 Phone us at (312) 376-0020 or contact us online as soon as possible.